 The idea of isolation is to eliminate any contact exposure until you recover.
 Staying in your room, apartment or house is one way to isolate.
 We understand that students may want to return to their parent’s home during this time.
 If you intend to isolate from a location other than your residence hall room, apartment or campus home, please notify the care coordinator of your new location.
 Use face masks and gloves (or sanitized hands) if traveling in a car with someone else.

 Faculty and staff who test positive for COVID-19 need to remain in isolation until:

-- At least 10 days have passed since the onset of symptoms and
+- At least 5 days have passed since the onset of symptoms (the first day of symptoms is day 0) and

 - At least 24 hours have passed since the individual has had fever (without the use of fever-reducing medicine) and symptoms are improving.

-Employees without symptoms will still need to isolate for 10 days from the time they tested positive.
-A Care Coordinator will contact you when the isolation period has ended to determine when returning to work is possible.
+Employees without symptoms will still need to isolate for 5 days from the time they tested positive.
+Follow CDC isolation guidelines.
+A care coordinator will contact you when the isolation period has ended to determine when returning to work is possible.